spider-robinson/echo_buddy/game_buddy/README.md

 Say the name of a game to start the game.

-Say "no" or "stop" or "nothing" to end a game.
+Say "I don't want to play anymore" to end a game.

 Say a letter or word (depending on the game you're playing) to take your turn.